anita-hu/simulanes/README.md

 ## Reference

-Our code is built upon PythonAPI/examples from [carla](https://github.com/carla-simulator/carla/tree/master/PythonAPI/examples) git repository.
+Our code is built upon PythonAPI/examples from [carla-simulator/carla](https://github.com/carla-simulator/carla/tree/master/PythonAPI/examples).

 If it is helpful for your work, please cite: